-His research is focused on mass underground metalliferous mining specifically using cave mining options, which are block or macroblock, panel, inclined and sublevel caving through applied international industry funded projects.
-Gideon has been involved in a number of renowned caving mining operations for extended periods including in Australia, South Africa and Chile.
+Gideon’s research is focused on mass underground metalliferous mining specifically using cave mining options, which are block or macroblock, panel, inclined and sublevel caving through applied international industry-funded projects.
+He has been involved in a number of renowned caving mining operations for extended periods including in Australia, South Africa and Chile.

 He was a 2012 recipient of a prestigious Australian’s Academy of Technological Sciences and Engineering (ATSE) Clunies Ross Award.